 Optimizing movement to improve the human experience.

-Physical therapy is a rewarding field that is projected to grow by 34 percent over the next 10 years.
+Physical therapy is a rewarding field that is projected to grow by 18 percent over the next 10 years.
 Through our faculty experts and small class sizes, you will learn the skills you need to care for patients.
-In fact, over the past five years, 98.7 percent of our students passed the National Physical Therapy Exam on the first attempt.
+In fact, over the past three years our students had a 100 percent pass rate on the National Physical Therapy Exam.

 As a physical therapy student, you will: